 Are there any available property tax breaks?

 Each homeowner is allowed an exemption for legal residence (4% Ratio) on their domicile’s/home’s taxable value.
 The exemption includes calculation at the 4% Legal Residence ratio minus property taxes for school operating costs.
 The amount of the savings will vary depending upon the millage rate for the residential school tax credit for operating costs in the school district where you live.
 This exemption applies only to your legal residence (domicile), not second homes, vacation homes, or rental homes.
-A Legal Residence Application must be completed and filed receive this exemption.
-Once the Legal Residence Application is completed and approved,the exemption will automatically be reflected in your tax bill each year as long as you continue to live in the home.
+A Legal Residence Application must be completed, filed, and approved to receive this exemption.
+Once the Legal Residence Application is completed and approved, the exemption will automatically be reflected in your tax bill each year as long as you continue to live in the home.
 Remember you only receive this exemption on one home (domicile).

 Is there a tax break for agricultural property?

 Yes.
 SC Law provides for a substantial tax break on agricultural real property which is actually used for a bona fide agricultural operation.
 There are two parts of this benefit.
 First, if qualified, the property’s land value is based on the “Use Value” which is almost always considerably less that the property’s market value.
 The “Use Value” is based on the productive capability of the soil type or types on the property.
 Second, the assessed value is 4% of the “Use Value” except for some property owned by large corporations, for whom the applicable ratio is 6% of “Use Value.”